 The denture reline process differs depending on the type of reline you get.
 Generally, it works like this:

 Your dentures typically last a few years, depending on the type that you get.
 It’s important to visit your dentist regularly to make sure that your dentures still fit correctly.

 Your dentures should be relined once every few years.
 How often depends on the type of dentures you have and the reline you need.

 A hard reline lasts about two years.
 But a soft reline lasts about a year or two.
-Again, check in with your dentist periodically to make sure that your dentures still fit comfortably.
+Again, check-in with your dentist periodically to make sure that your dentures still fit comfortably.

-To make your dentures last longer, make sure to keep good care of them.
+To make your dentures last longer, make sure to take good care of them.
 Brush them like you would brush your natural teeth.
 Soaking your dentures in warm water can also help them retain their shape.

 The key is to be careful with your dentures so that they stay intact as much as possible.
 The better care you take of them, the longer they will last.
 And the less often you’ll need to reline or replace them.

 You may need to entirely replace your dentures if they break beyond repair or if your mouth significantly changes.
 You may also choose to replace them if they are old.
-Typically, a well kept pair of dentures can last about ten years.
+Typically, a well-kept pair of dentures can last about ten years.